 where

-The functional $I(t)$ characterizes higher order regularity for solutions of \eqref{eq:QHD}.
-In \cite{AMZ1,AMZ2}, it is shown that $I(t)$ remains uniformly bounded over compact time intervals for non-collisional QHD system.
-Moreover, a compactness class for weak solutions to QHD is also identified in the framework of $I(t)$.
-Following the terminology used in \cite{AMZ1,AMZ2}, we denote by GCP solutions the family of weak solutions with finite energy (see \eqref{eq:en}) and finite functional $I(t)$ (defined in \eqref{eq:higher}), see also Definition \ref{def:GCPsln}.
-Unlike \cite{AMZ1,AMZ2} where vacuum regions are allowed, our analysis requires to consider solutions whose mass density remains uniformly bounded away from vacuum.
+The functional $I(t)$ characterizes higher-order regularity for solutions of \eqref{eq:QHD}.
+In \cite{AMZ1,AMZ2}, it is shown that $I(t)$ remains uniformly bounded on compact time intervals for the collisionless QHD system.
+Moreover, a compactness class for weak solutions to QHD is identified in the framework of $I(t)$.
+Following the terminology of \cite{AMZ1,AMZ2}, we refer to weak solutions with finite energy (see \eqref{eq:en}) and finite GCP functional (defined in \eqref{eq:higher}) as GCP solutions, see also Definition \ref{def:GCPsln}.
+Unlike \cite{AMZ1,AMZ2} where vacuum regions are allowed, our analysis requires considering solutions whose density remains uniformly bounded away from vacuum.
 Indeed, by using \eqref{eq:QHD}, the time derivative of $I(t)$ is formally given by

-In particular, the last term in the right hand side of \eqref{eq:dtI_intro} appears due to the collision term.
-The chemical potential may experience strong density fluctuations close to vacuum, and possibly generate loss of integrability properties.
+In particular, the last term on the right-hand side of \eqref{eq:dtI_intro} appears due to the collision term.
+Strong density fluctuations near vacuum may cause the chemical potential to become highly singular and may lead to a loss of integrability.
 Therefore in this paper we restrict to strictly positive densities.
-The rigorous computation of $\frac{d}{dt} I(t)$ will be given in Proposition \ref{prop:3.2}.
+A rigorous derivation of $\frac{d}{dt}I(t)$ will be given in Proposition \ref{prop:3.2}.

-The GCP solution framework was successfully applied to \eqref{eq:QHD} in the one-dimensional case in \cite{AMZ3}, where the strict positivity of the mass density $\rho$ is ensured by combining the Poincar'e inequality with the energy balance law \eqref{eq:en_disp_0}.
-In multi-dimensional settings, however, the energy bound alone proves insufficient to regulate the lower bound of $\rho$.
-To overcome this difficulty, we introduce a logarithmic $L^\infty$ embedding inequality (Lemma \ref{lem:logsob}), which bounds the oscillation of $\rho$ by a suitable combination of $E(t)$ and $I(t)$.
-In order to maintain strict positivity of $\rho$, a norm condition \eqref{eq:cond_2} is imposed on the initial energy $E(0)$ and the initial GCP functional $I(0)$.
+The GCP solution framework was successfully applied to \eqref{eq:QHD} in the one-dimensional case in \cite{AMZ3}, where the strict positivity of the mass density $\rho$ is ensured by combining the Poincar\'e inequality with the energy balance law \eqref{eq:en_disp_0}.
+In higher dimensions, however, the energy estimate alone proves insufficient to regulate the lower bound of $\rho$.
+To overcome this difficulty, we introduce a logarithmic Sobolev-type inequality (Lemma \ref{lem:logsob}), which controls the oscillation of $\rho$ in terms of $E(t)$ and $I(t)$.
+In order to maintain strict positivity of $\rho$, we impose the condition \eqref{eq:cond_2} on the initial energy $E(0)$ and the initial GCP functional $I(0)$.
 We emphasize, nevertheless, that this condition does not exclude initial data with large norms; see Remark \ref{rem:r1}.